KonopelkoMihass/Research-Master-Project/README.md

 1).
 If you want to setup teacher accounts or add any dummy accounts - you need to go to Docker/MySQL/ and edit setup.sql -) Locate a following line: "INSERT INTO ProjectOrganiser.Users"
 	-) Append or alter already present accounts to suit your needs.

 2).
+Run "docker build -t python-server -f Docker/ServerDockerfile ."

+3). cd Docker/

+4). docker-compose build

+5). docker-compose up

+6).
 If the server does not start up or starts up with issues - check that configuration in docker-compose.yml is correct.